 I don’t think I have ever walked the trail, start to finish, in full daylight.

 In no way is the trail what you could call “maintained.”
 Its material: wet leaves over loose gravel.
 It is slick, and, because the leaves hide the loose rock, dangerous.
 It requires major attention at all times not to slip.
 I always fall anyway, at least two or three times, going down, and so do most of the cabin Thanksgiving crew (the trip back up the trail is easy by comparison).
 Thank God no one has ever seriously injured themselves: I can’t imagine how someone with a break or sprain could be transported out.
 You’d be up Hurricane Creek without a paddle.

-	But this year, finally, my ambivalence and I had a good excuse not to go to the cabin, but to come up with something different.
+But in 2019, finally, my ambivalence and I had a good excuse not to go to the cabin.
+And to come up with something different.

 RETHINKING A CELEBRATION